lee-hodg/fpghost.github.io/_posts/2020-08-27-delta-method.md

 g(z) = g(\theta) + g'(c_z)(z-\theta)
 $$

-Hopefully this image provides some geometric intution for the mean value theorem
+Hopefully this image provides some geometric intuition for the mean value theorem

 <img src="/assets/images/mvt.png" alt="Mean value theorem" class="full">

-It's really just saying that if a function connects 2 points, then at *some* point(s) between them the gradiant of that function will have to equal the gradiant of straight line connecting those points.
+It's really just saying that if a function connects 2 points, then at *some* point(s) between them the gradient of that function will have to equal the gradient of straight line connecting those points.
 It doesn't tell us what that point is, only that it must exist.

 Similarly if $z<\theta$